Einhornyordle/computercraft/scanner/README.md

 **Description:** Scans the area around you for the configured blocks and prints their location if it finds any.

-**Configuration:** The `blocks` variable defines what blocks the scanner should look for, just add any block you want or remove those you don't need.
-You can also just set them to `false` instead of removing them, this is more useful if you want to quickly stop looking for a block for now but continue the search later.
+**Configuration:**
+- **blocks:** Used to specify which blocks to look for.
+This variable expects a table where each key is a block id of a block to look for with a value of true.
+Set the value to false to stop looking for that block or simply remove the entry.
 Some examples are already provided so you know how to use the variable.

 [CC:Tweaked]: https://tweaked.cc/
 [Advanced Peripherals]: https://docs.intelligence-modding.de/